UrbanMC-Devs/PlaytimePro/README.md

 # PlaytimePro
 A spigot plugin that keeps track of how long a player has played for.
 For each player, the plugin tracks the weekly playtime, the monthly playtime, and the total playtime of the player.
 The plugin also allows for player heads to be used as a visual leaderboard of playtime.
-All playtime data is stored in either a SQLite or mySQL database based on configuration.
+All playtime data is stored in either a SQLite file or mySQL database based on configuration.

 ## Installing
-The plugin can be installed from the releases page.
+The plugin can be installed from the [releases page](https://github.com/UrbanMC-Devs/PlaytimePro/releases/latest).

 ## Building
 This project is a standard maven project and can be built via `mvn clean package`.